How Mounting Works

-When restoring your data, Veeam Explorer requires an additional mount point to be created to display the list of available transactions.
+When restoring your data, Veeam Explorer for Oracle requires an additional mount point to be created to display the list of available transactions.

 Mounting is performed by the Veeam Mount Service component which is deployed on a backup repository machine or any other machine you define in the backup repository settings.
 For more information on configuring mount server settings, see the Mount Server section of the Veeam Backup & Replication User Guide.